awsdocs/amazon-s3-userguide/doc_source/UsingKMSEncryption.md

 + Amazon S3 decrypts the ciphertext and removes the plaintext data key from memory as soon as possible\.

 **Important**
 When you use an AWS KMS key for server\-side encryption in Amazon S3, you must choose a symmetric encryption KMS key\.
-Amazon S3 supports only symmetric keys and not asymmetric keys\.
+Amazon S3 supports only symmetric encryption KMS keys and not asymmetric keys\.
 For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.

 ## Amazon S3 Bucket Keys<a name="sse-kms-bucket-keys"></a>